 In June 2022 Tetratech BAS was selected to write a Request for Proposals to select a developer for a landfill gas to energy project at CML to respond to a request for proposals from the Hawaii Electric Company to provide electricity to their grid.
-Contract price was \$58,920 with \$62,997 added for negotiations with the selected developer.
+Contract price was \$58,920 plus \$62,997 for negotiations with Ameresco, the selected developer.
+Work on the County proposal to HECO proceeded with Ameresco and Tetratech.